Getting Started with OLake for MongoDB

 : Contains connection settings for MongoDB (or other databases in the future).

-cd olake_directory
+cd OLAKE_DIRECTORY

-touch writer.json
+touch destination.json

-touch config.json
+touch source.json

 Folder Structure:

-├─ writer.json
+├─ destination.json

-└─ config.json
+└─ source.json

-1.1 Example writer.json
+1.1 Example destination.json

-1.2 Example config.json
+1.2 Example source.json

 (MongoDB)

-Below is a sample config.json
+Below is a sample source.json

 for connecting to a MongoDB replica set.
 Customize each field to match your environment.